hmcts/common-dev-env-bsbp/README.md

 # Common Dev Env
 An attempt to create a simplified way of running services locally on Mac machines for a HMCTS specific GitHub repos.
-Can be extended to include other projects, as it is compatible with most HMCTS services that have the charts structure.
+Can be extended to include other projects, as it is compatible with most HMCTS services that have the charts structure

 ## Table of Contents